☄️ Meteor Shower — Radiant Point & Atmospheric Entry

 🎮 How to Use

-Select a shower (Perseids, Leonids, Geminids …) to set the authentic radiant altitude, speed and colour temperature.
-Adjust Intensity for storm vs. background rate (~10–1 000 meteors/hour).
-Toggle Fireball mode for bolides with persistent trains.
+Select a shower (Perseids, Leonids, Geminids …) to set the authentic radiant altitude, speed and rate.
+Adjust the ZHR for storm vs. background rate (~10–1 000 meteors/hour).
+Raise the Fireball frequency for bright bolides, and drag the sky to orbit the camera.

 💡 Did You Know?